Gail Carnes - Chair

-Gail has more than 30 years of experience in supporting the arts as a corporate sponsor, arts administrator, State arts commissioner (New Mexico) and board director.
+Gail has more than 30 years of experience in supporting the arts as an arts administrator, State arts commissioner (New Mexico), board director and corporate sponsor.
 Relevant experience includes the Chamber Orchestra of Albuquerque (executive director), New Mexico Symphony Orchestra (director), Adelaide Symphony Orchestra (director), Carclew Youth Arts (general manager), Adelaide Fringe (CEO), Contemporary Arts Centre of South Australia (director), and the Community Foundation of South Australia (founding director).
-Her formal qualifications are in environmental science, specialising in the areas of planning, stakeholder engagement and regulatory compliance.
-She is a fellow of the Leadership Institute of South Australia and currently works in the Aboriginal Justice Unit of the Department of the Attorney-General and Justice.
+Gail is a fellow of the Leadership Institute of South Australia and currently works in the Department of Trade, Business and Innovation in the role of Manager, Economic Development, Top End Region.

 Nardi Ling has a degree in social work and has been working in that field for 20 years.
 She currently works as a social worker for Defence, and has previously worked in women’s refuges, prisons, community mental health, and child protection.
 She also has qualifications in Personal Training and Fitness Instruction, Occupational Health and Safety, and Arts and Contemporary Craft.
 Since arriving in Darwin in 2013, Nardi has held both voluntary and paid positions within Tactile Arts, and has worked across all areas of the organisation.